 THE NEIGHBORHOOD COLOR TV REPAIRMAN HAS A NEW PHONE NUMBER!
-565-0001 experience or an eagerness to learn.
-We will serve only fresh, "homemade" food.
+565-0001

-I provide in-home service in this neighborhood 4 days each week as i m bonded, licensed and top rated for over 20 years.
+I provide in-home service in this neighborhood 4 days each week as for over 20 years.
 You can count on my estimates and prompt fair service.
 I always call before visiting, carry more than 5 times the normal inventory of parts, and can (almost) always repair your Color TV IN YOUR HOME, ON ONE TRIP.
 I repair Black & White sets, HI FI's and VCR's also.